Poker Tournament Directors Association Tournament Rules

 11: Number of Players at Final Table

-Final tables will have the number of players at a full table for the event, plus one more player. (ex: 9-handed events seat 10 at the final table, 8-handed stud seats 9, 6-handed seats 7, etc.).
+Final tables will have a full table for the event, plus one.
+(9-handed events seat 10 at the final table, 8-handed stud seats 9, 6-handed seats 7, etc.).
 No final table should seat more than 10.
 This rule does not apply to heads-up events.

 Pots / Showdown